Anatoly Serdyukov: Activities at Ministry of Defense (MoD)

-Dismissal from Ministry of Defense (MoD) (2012-2014)
+Dismissal from Ministry of Defense (2012–2014)

 In 2001, Serdyukov, his wife Julia Zubkova, and Yevgeniya Vasilyeva all were classmates and graduated from Law School at Saint Petersburg State University (Russia).
-In 2010 Yevgeniya Vasilyeva began working at the Ministry of Defense, with Serdyukov as her boss.
+In 2010, Yevgeniya Vasilyeva began working at the Ministry of Defense, with Serdyukov as her boss.
 At some point in time, Serdyukov and Yevgeniya Vasilyeva began an illicit adulterous love affair while Serdyukov was still married to Viktor Zubkov's daughter.
-In 2012, Yevgeniya Vasilyeva came under investigation for corruption as head of the Ministry of Defense department of property relations.
-On October 25, 2012, Vasilyeva's apartment was searched in connection with the case.
-Discovered and seized from the apartment were more than three million rubles, nearly $747,000 worth of diamonds, pearls and other jewelry, several dozen paintings, amongst other things.
+In 2012, Yevgeniya Vasilyeva came under investigation for corruption as head of the Ministry of Defense, Department of Property Relations.

+On 25 October 2012, Vasilyeva's apartment was searched in connection with the case.
+Discovered and seized from the apartment were more than three million rubles, nearly $747,000 worth of diamonds, several dozen paintings, pearls, and other jewelry, amongst other things.
 Also discovered at her apartment was the married Minister of Defense, Anatoly Serdyukov.
 Serdyukov's father-in-law, Viktor Zubkov, still powerful as the chairman of Gazprom and still a close ally of Vladimir Putin, was reportedly very angry when Serdyukov's adulterous affair was discovered.
-On November 6, 2012 - twelve days after Serdyukov was discovered in Yevgeniya Vasilyeva's apartment - he was dismissed (fired) by Putin and was replaced by Sergei Shoigu.
+On 6 November 2012 - twelve days after Serdyukov was discovered in Yevgeniya Vasilyeva's apartment - he was dismissed (fired) by Putin and was replaced by Sergei Shoigu.

 In November 2013, Serdyukov was charged by Russian investigators with "negligence" for ordering the army to build a road from a village to a private country residence in Russia's south.
 He was amnestied in 2014 by a presidential decree.

-Rostec (2015-present)
+Rostec (2015–present)

 In October 2015, he was appointed as an Industrial Director of Rostec State Corporation.
 His duties include supervising of all the company's aviation-related activities from helicopter-building to airplane engines.